Course Reserve Help

 The University Libraries can hold physical items, such as books and DVDs, on reserve at our locations for your students to review.
 Items on reserve have short check-out times, so that everyone in your class has a chance to use them.
 To add hard copy items to your Course Reserve, use the Request Items for Course Reserve form and include complete citations.
 The libraries will process the items and let you know when they are ready for use!

 We are migrating to a new Course Reserve system, and all items on reserve must be manually entered by our staff.
 Please request your reserve items for Fall 2019 as soon as possible.
-We anticipate completing requests within 3-4 weeks of receiving them.
+We anticipate requests will take longer than normal due to the system migration.

 Copyright and Fair Use